LHaracz/MiniLeaf_ERP_System/README.md

-# MiniLeaf_ERP_System
+# MiniLeaf ERP System (Case Study)

+This repository documents a production scheduling and inventory automation system I built to run my own microgreens business, MiniLeaf.

-Automated production scheduling, inventory forecasting, and order integration system for a microgreens farm using Google Sheets, Google Apps Script, Google Calendar, and Shopify (via Pickeasy).
+It is **not intended to be a drop-in tool for others**, but rather a technical case study demonstrating how I designed, implemented, and evolved a lightweight ERP-style system using Google Sheets, Apps Script, Google Calendar, and Shopify.

+---

+## Project Intent

+This project exists to showcase:
+- How I think about operational systems
+- How I automate real-world workflows
+- How I integrate messy third-party tools into clean internal data structures

+It is not designed to be:
+- A production-ready SaaS
+- A configurable off-the-shelf ERP
+- A plug-and-play solution

 ---